mliuzzolino/Simple-Linear-Regression/README.md

 The sample data is found within /data/ directory.

+The result is a plot showing the line of best fit (blue dotted line) alongside the data points (red dots) used to construct the line.

 ## Running the script
 Load desired csv file into /data/ directory; ensure the csv file is named "input.csv".